 Marwa M. Shalaby is an assistant professor in the departments of Gender and Women's Studies and Political Science at the University of Wisconsin-Madison.
-She has been awarded the prestigious Anna Julia Cooper Fellowship for the academic year 2019-20.
+She was awarded the prestigious Anna Julia Cooper Fellowship for the academic year 2019-20.
 Prior to joining the University of Wisconsin, Shalaby was the Fellow for the Middle East and Director of the Women’s Rights in the Middle East Program at Rice University and a Visiting Scholar in the Program on Governance and Local Development (GLD), the University of Gothenburg.
 Shalaby has taught classes on research methodology, gender and politics, and the politics of the Middle East.
 She currently serves on the editorial boards of Politics and Religion and Review of Economics and Political Science.
 Shalaby is also a steering committee member of the GLD program, University of Gothenburg, and member at-large of the American Political Science Association, Middle East and North Africa Section (APSA-MENA).

 Shalaby’s research areas are comparative politics, democratization and research methodology.
 Her work focuses primarily on the intersection of the politics of authoritarianism, and women in politics.
 Her research also aims to explicate the micro-dynamics and outcomes of electoral institutions under competitive authoritarianism, mainly in the Middle East and North Africa (MENA) region.
 In addition, she is working on a cross-national project exploring the drivers of political tolerance in non-democratic and transitioning states.

 Over the past years, Shalaby has conducted original data collection and extensive fieldwork across the region.
 She administered public opinion surveys and survey experiments in Egypt, Tunisia, Lebanon, and Morocco.
 Moreover, Shalaby is the PI for the Governance and Elections in the Middle East Project (GEMEP)–the most comprehensive and only dataset that offers invaluable insights into the micro-dynamics of MENA's electoral institutions.
-Her work was supported by Rice University’s Endowment on Women’s Rights in the Middle East, the Carnegie Corporation of New York, Hicham Alaoui Foundation, Riksbankens Jubileumsfond (RJ) Foundation in Sweden, New York University Abu Dhabi Institute (NYUADI), Rice University’s Boniuk Institute, the Issam Fares Institute for Public Policy (AUB), and Hicham Alaoui Foundation.
+Her work was supported by the Carnegie Corporation of New York, Hicham Alaoui Foundation, Riksbankens Jubileumsfond (RJ) Foundation in Sweden, New York University Abu Dhabi Institute (NYUADI), Rice University’s Boniuk Institute, the Issam Fares Institute for Public Policy (AUB), and Rice University’s Endowment on Women’s Rights in the Middle East.